Are Red Light Cameras Legal in California?

 The traffic violation that is most frustrating for California drivers is the red light camera ticket.
 Everyone hates opening up the mailbox and finding that ticket.
 However, you may wonder are red light cameras legal in California?

 As it seems, California cities and towns are continuously going back and forth on whether or not red light cameras should be used.
 Furthermore, there are many scams and misinformation about these types of tickets.
-So, let’s take a closer look.

-The answer is yes.
-Red light cameras are currently legal in California.
+Really; are red light cameras legal in California?
+Yes they are.
 Since the introduction of the California Vehicle Code section 21455.5, allowing red light cameras, many California cities started using automated enforcement cameras to monitor red light violations.
+There does need to be a warning sign posted that is visible from all directions.

 Additionally, you will have to pay a fine of around $480 for a red light camera ticket.
 In most states, this ticket would only cost around $100, but in California, the average red light camera ticket cost is $480.
 That is why these traffic tickets are so upsetting as they are one of the most expensive California traffic tickets.